Injured runner looking for answers? You’re in the right place, welcome!

 Is one side more limited than the other?

 Work on the limited side first.
 Repeat the leg slide out to the side but this time have an immovable object block you at the end of your range.
-A table leg just above the ankle works well or a partner if you have one handy.
+Following the specific instructions below for the middle fibres version of this isometric.

 Bear in mind that all we have done is improve the communication between your CNS and the target muscle.
 The muscle is now contracting better and will be able to generate more force as a result.